Additional Dwelling Units

-An “Additional Residential Dwelling Unit” means a Dwelling Unit that is self-contained, subordinate to and located within the same Building or on the same Lot of a primary Dwelling Unit.
+An Additional Dwelling Unit (ADU) means a dwelling unit that is self-contained, subordinate to and located within the same building or on the same lot of a primary dwelling unit.
+An additional dwelling unit does not permit a lodging house type 1.
 They are often referred to as “accessory apartments”, “basement apartments” or “in-law suites”.

-Registering an additional residential dwelling unit
+Registering an additional dwelling unit

-New additional residential dwelling units:
+New additional dwelling units

 The owner or their authorized agent must get a building permit.

-Existing additional residential dwelling units:
+Existing additional dwelling units

-Where an existing additional residential dwelling unit was created without a building permit, the current owner or their authorized agent is still required to get a permit.
+Where an existing additional dwelling unit was created without a building permit, the current owner or their authorized agent is still required to get a permit.

-Registration fees:
+Registration fees

-In addition to the building permit fee, there is a one-time registration fee for additional residential dwelling units.
+In addition to the building permit fee, there is a one-time registration fee for additional dwelling units.
 This fee varies based on whether or not the second unit was built with a permit, and whether or not the owner lives in one of the units.

 Zoning regulations

-Additional residential dwelling units are allowed in:
+Additional dwelling units are allowed in:

 Additional residential dwelling units are not allowed in: